mhauru/MERAKit.jl/docs/src/index.md

-# MERA.jl reference
+# MERAKit.jl reference

-MERA.jl provides Julia implementations of some basic [Multiscale Entaglement Renormalization Ansatz](https://arxiv.org/abs/quant-ph/0610099) algorithms.
-For usage instructions, see the [GitHub page](https://github.com/mhauru/MERA.jl).
+MERAKit.jl provides Julia implementations of some basic [Multiscale Entaglement Renormalization Ansatz](https://arxiv.org/abs/quant-ph/0610099) algorithms.
+For usage instructions, see the [GitHub page](https://github.com/mhauru/MERAKit.jl).
 Below you can find the reference documentation, listing all the types and functions.

 ## MERA types
 ```@docs